 Well, you don’t have to.

-Why should you invest in Sales Automation Software?
+Should you invest in a Sales Automation Software?

 Why use Sales Automation?